Types of myeloma

 Each immunoglobulin is made up of 2 long protein chains (called heavy chains) and 2 shorter protein chains (called light chains).

 Immunoglobulins can be classified into one of 5 types depending on their heavy chains.
-These are A, G, M, D and E.
+These are A, G, M, D and E. Your type of myeloma is named after the abnormal immunoglobulin it is making.

 Light chain myeloma sometimes called Bence Jones myeloma